andreasthoelke/dotfiles/.vim/notes/notes-commands-nav.md

 ## Files
-\v \T       - browse-open file in new split/tab from the same project gp <c-o>v   - browse-open recent file in a split e.g. from a different project
+\v \T       - browse-open file in new split/tab from the same project :e %mynewfile - this creates a new buffer in the current Dirvish folder! gp <c-o>v   - browse-open recent file in a split e.g. from a different project
 ### Dirvish
 t           - open in new tab
-p           - preview in split leader P    - preview in float-win g?          - show help
+p           - preview in split leader P    - preview in float-win
+:e %mynewfile - this creates a new buffer in the current Dirvish folder! g?          - show help
 ### Filepaths
-c-w f       - (on filepath) preview file content in horz-split
+c-w f       - (on filepath) preview file content in horz-split leader of   - open filepath under cursor in flot win
 ### Arglist
 ,x          - toggle to from arglist (x, vis-sel, line-motion)
             - " Tip: can add popular folders as well, then CtrlP-v/t to open the dirvish pane